 \section{Conclusion and open issues}

-In this paper, we have investigated the behavior of the RG flow for a “$2 + p$” quantum spin glass constructed by integrating out degrees of freedom labeled by the eigenvalues of the matrix-like disorder spectrum.
-In our approach, the effective coupling constants are defined with a special normalization that ensures the effective number of “sites” on the underlying network (representing the system’s volume) remains constant.
-More precisely, we take the infinite volume limit before performing the coarse-graining.
+In this paper, we have investigated the behavior of the renormalization group (RG) flow for a "$2+p$" quantum spin glass model, constructed by integrating out degrees of freedom labeled by the eigenvalues of the matrix-like disorder spectrum.
+In our approach, the effective coupling constants are defined with a specific normalization that ensures the effective number of sites on the underlying network—representing the system’s volume—remains constant.
+Crucially, we take the infinite-volume limit prior to performing the coarse-graining procedure.

-This paper has three main results.
-The first pertains to a non-trivial Ward identity arising from the gauge fixing required in constructing the RG flow, which breaks the model's underlying $O(N)$ invariance.
-Due to these Ward identities, the flow of the field strength renormalization $Z(k)$ in the symmetric phase is entirely determined by the order $\mathcal{O}(N^0)$ RG flow of the quartic coupling.